mark-kibo/flataculties-app/README.md

     Clone the repository from GitHub.
     Install the necessary dependencies by running npm install in the project directory.
-    Start the local server by running json-server --watch db.json Open your web browser and navigate to http://localhost:3000 to access the app.
+    Start the local server by running json-server --watch db.json on the terminal.Note it will not run on a powershell terminal
+    Open your web browser and navigate to http://localhost:3000 to access the app.

 ## Technologies Used